How to become a tree sponsor in the JST company forest

 Previously uncultivated land, today a living forest

-Last but not least, soil erosion and desertification are actively combated.
-“Seeing a forest grow in the place where there was previously uncultivated land is perhaps one of the greatest satisfactions I have experienced in my life,” says Nicola Gando, project manager in Madagascar, summing up the wonderful benefits of the initiative.
+This is best illustrated by the existing project in Madagascar: “Seeing a forest grow where there was previously uncultivated land is perhaps one of the greatest satisfactions I have experienced in my life”, says Nicola Gando, project manager in Madagascar, summing up the wonderful benefits of the initiative.

 JST Consultant Dirk Lüders